Business Practices in Latin America

 The Universidad de Costa Rica (UCR) was established in 1843 under the name Universidad de Santo Tomás.
 It was restructured in 1940 and re-named the Universidad de Costa Rica.
 It is the oldest and largest university in Costa Rica, with a population of 35,000 students.
 The program works directly with UCR’s School of Business to plan the site visits and meetings with local companies.
 In addition, many of the program lectures are held on UCR’s campus and taught by UCR faculty.

-Students are required to participate fully in pre-departure meetings and all scheduled activities in Costa Rica.
-Before the program, all students will complete assigned readings, participate in case study discussions, and make a group presentation about an assigned Business in Latin America related topic.
-While in Costa Rica, students will research and debrief other program participants about companies to be visted, prepare daily journals, and prepare posts for the School of Business program blog site.
-Upon return, students will prepare a written report that summarizes their business and personal learning experience in Costa Rica.
+Students are required to fully participate in pre-departure meetings and virtual classes, as well as all scheduled activities in Costa Rica.
+Pre-departure requirements include virtual lectures, discussion of assigned readings and case studies, and group presentations about an assigned Business in Latin America related topic.
+While in Costa Rica, students will research and debrief other program participants about companies to be visited, fully engage in company visit presentations and alumni conversations, and complete a daily journal about their experiences.
+Upon return, students will prepare two written reports - one that summarizes their business and personal learning experience in Costa Rica and a research paper on a business or cultural topic related to something of interest experienced on the program.

-All students will earn 3 credits in IBUS 741: Business Practices in Latin America.
-Credit is granted by the University of Kansas upon successful completion of the course and overseas program and will be posted to the student's Spring academic record at KU.
+All students will earn 3 credits in IBUS 895 Graduate Seminar in International Business: Business in Latin America.
+Credit is granted by the University of Kansas upon successful completion of the program and will be posted to the student's KU transcript as a Spring course.

-Students will attend lectures given by UCR professors that focus on Costa Rica and business topics.
+Then, the group will travel to San José.
+While in San José, students will spend a day on the UCR campus and attend lectures given by UCR professors that focus on Costa Rica and business topics.
 Past lectures have included Costa Rican history and culture, the business climate and foreign investment in Costa Rica, and UCR Business School social programs.
 In addition to lectures, students will visit companies in and around San José.
-Company visits in past years have included Western Union Bank, Baxter, a coffee company, a small recycling company, and a dairy company.
+Company visits in past years have included business specializing in medical technology, shared services, manufacturing and production, sustainability, and agriculture.

 The group will also participate in cultural activities.
-Past activities in San José have included a city tour and visits to the National Theater, Gold Museum, and artisan market.
-Activities outside of San José have included visits to a sugar cane plantation, a beach on the Pacific, and botanical gardens.
+Past activities in San José have included a city tour and visit to the National Museum as well as dinner show featuring traditional Costa Rica dances.
+A visit to the beach on the Pacific side is also planned.

 SAGE is dedicated to creating international engagement opportunities that meet the needs of all our students and providing resources to support you through the process of studying abroad.
 Study abroad is achievable for students of all identities including our BIPOC and LGBTQIA+ students, students with disabilities, and students with religious/non-religious viewpoints.
 Before selecting a program, consider how your identities may impact your experience abroad in unique ways and talk with your Program Coordinator about any program-specific concerns.
 Students with documented disabilities should discuss any accommodation needs with their Program Coordinator early in the planning process.